FelipeLuna115/IfTouchTheBlockDie/README.md

-This is the official github repo of the "If touch the block, die" datapack/add-on developed by Li Cubito.
+This is the official github repo of the "If touch the block, die" datapack/add-on developed by Luna115.

-This Add-on/datapack consist on making to the players unable to step on a list of specific blocks, and if they step on it, kil them instantly.
+This Add-on/datapack consist on making to the players unable to step on a list of specific blocks, and if they step on it, kill them instantly.

 About the repo...